 The Personal Statement is an essay that you submit along with your UCAS Application; it will be sent to all the universities you apply to.
 This is your chance to tell the admissions tutors about your interest in Medicine, along with your achievements and suitability for the course.
-We’re pleased to offer a free Personal Statement proofreading and feedback service for applicants – click here (note: only on desktop) to view the offer.
+We’re pleased to also offer a low-cost (or free*) Personal Statement feedback service for applicants.

 Out of all the different parts of your UCAS application, the personal statement gives the university the clearest idea of who you are as a person.
 For many universities, your personal statement will be one of the most important factors in determining whether you get invited for an interview or not.
 As a medical applicant, you need to make full use of this opportunity - make it your goal to write a personal statement that will convince the admissions tutor that you are a suitable candidate for medicine.

 Universities That Place A Higher Weightage on Personal Statements

 University College London

 Queen’s University Belfast